 - Make sure the image the baby sees on his or her device is a close-up of you.

 - Play peek-a-boo.

-- Use the same catch phrase frequently, to connect the “video you” with the in-person you.
+- Use the same catch phrase frequently, to connect the “video you” with the “in-person you.”
 I naturally say, “Oh my!” about so many things, including when I was FaceTiming.
-I was thrilled that when I was visiting in person and the three grandchildren, each as babies, looked at me with “knowing” eyes when I would say, “Oh, my!”
-They each connected the “video me” with the “in-person me!”
+What a thrill to visit in person and have the baby — including Sebastain now — look at me with “knowing” eyes when I would say, “Oh, my!”
+The grandkids as babies each connected the “video me” with the “in-person me!”

-- If you play a musical instrument (i.e., harmonica, violin) that’s easy to play during a video chat, treat the baby to a small sampling.
+- If you play a musical instrument (i.e., guitar, harmonica, violin), treat the baby to a small sampling.